 What is Donor Fatigue?

-To that end, you need to get to know them.
-Call them or chat with them in person and send out donor surveys.
+There are many ways to establish a personal connection and community among your donors.
+Build gratitude programs, establish a donor relationship strategy, and send out donor surveys to get to know them better.
 This is also where segmenting your donor base and creating donor journeys come in.
-We’ll go into both in more depth in future articles, but for now, here are a couple of resources—How to segment nonprofit donors: identity vs. identification by Claire Axelrad and our own Robert Friend’s webinar on donor journeys and nonprofit storytelling.
+We’ll go into both in more depth in future articles, but for now, here are a couple of resources—Nonprofit Storytelling to Grow your Donor Community by Rachel Seiler and our own Robert Friend’s webinar on donor journeys and nonprofit storytelling.

+Extending a helping hand brings a sense of fulfillment, and that positive emotion grows when you contribute to a cause important to you (it’s science!).
+Take inspiration from one of Eventgroove’s conservation customers, Trout Unlimited.
 As part of their programming, Trout Unlimited hosts educational conservation hikes, waterway cleanups, kids’ fishing days, fly tying and intro to fly fishing classes, and tree planting/tailgate events.
-These events are run by members with relevant expertise and help the organization introduce itself to new potential donors.
-If your nonprofit doesn’t offer programming, consider outsourcing.
-One idea is to partner with a yoga/meditation studio, cooking school, or another helpful or exciting experience for a sponsored class and invite donors to attend as a thank you.
+These events are run by members with relevant expertise and help the organization introduce itself to new donors.
+If your nonprofit doesn’t offer such programs, consider creative partnerships for sponsored classes.
+Perhaps you could collaborate with a yoga/meditation studio, cooking school to host a sponsored class and extend invitations to new supporters and to your donors as a gesture of appreciation.

-Thank your current donors and illustrate their impact.
+Thank your donor base and illustrate their impact.

 “From the donor’s perspective, frequent asks can be demoralizing.
 When they receive repeated requests for money without hearing about the difference their gift makes, they may begin to feel that their gifts do not make a difference and are not appreciated.”

-Express your gratitude to supporters and show them the different ways their gifts positively affect your cause.
+Make donors feel appreciated and highlight how their gifts make a positive impact.
 Remember to be specific so that the impact is relatable!

 Activate donors as advocates.